Shoshone pupfish: Conservation status

 Although rediscovered, this pupfish does not enjoy federal Endangered Species Status.
 It lives in one artificial pond with water supplied from the last available spring source at Shoshone Spring.
 It is designated as a species of Special Concern by the California Department of Fish and Wildlife.

+The rediscovery of the Shoshone pupfish also prompted a larger motive to protect the Amargosa River Basin and establish it as a national monument.
+The groundwater that supports the pupfish comes from the Spring Mountains near Nevada, where it travels through limestone and dolomite rock into a larger aquifer.
+Susan Sorrells became an advocate to protect the water basin, as many endemic species, including the Shoshone pupfish, reside in Amargosa.
+Global warming may affect groundwater from reaching springs and seeps that the Shoshone pupfish live in.
+Climate change could also have unforeseeable effects on the already sensitive ecosystem.